-The Conduct Officer will assess all suspected and reported violations of the Code.
-Complaints regarding alleged misconduct should be submitted to Student Rights and Responsibilities as soon as possible after the alleged violation.
+The Conduct Officer or designee shall have primary authority and responsibility for administering student discipline.
+The Conduct Officer or designee shall assess all suspected and reported violations of the Code.
+Complaints regarding alleged misconduct must be submitted to the Student Rights and Responsibilities Office as soon as possible after the alleged violation.

-After completing an initial inquiry the Conduct Officer may:
+After completing an initial inquiry, the Conduct Officer or designee may:

-- Dismiss the allegations as unfounded. - Summon the student for a conference.

-- Upon completion of the conference, dismiss the allegations or impose disciplinary sanctions. - Impose immediate interim action if the continued presence of the student poses a danger to persons, property, or disruption of the academic process of the College.
+- Dismiss the allegations as unfounded. - Summon the student for a conference. - Dismiss, upon completion of the conference, the allegations or impose disciplinary sanctions. - Impose immediate interim action if the continued presence of the student poses a danger or perceived threat to persons or property or a disruption of the academic process of the College.